 Centre of excellence: WeAMEC.

-The WeAMEC (West Atlantic Marine Energy Centre) is dedicated to Marine Renewable Energies, and was created to accelerate the awareness and attractiveness of the sector and the expertise of its actors.
+The WeAMEC (West Atlantic Marine Energy Community) is dedicated to Marine Renewable Energies, and was created to accelerate the awareness and attractiveness of the sector and the expertise of its actors.
 The ambition of WeAMEC is to make the region an international leader by 2020.